 No matter what has been ingrained in your mind about the wickedness of abortion, you cannot begin to judge someone unless you put yourself in their shoes.
 If you had a girlfriend or close friend, sister or daughter, cousin or wife who had gotten pregnant by accident, and they came to you for help, what would you do?
 Would you judge them harshly, kick them out of the house and never speak to them again, or would you help them?
 I mean, if you oppose abortion, would you be willing and able to provide them with food, board, privacy and a shoulder to lean on for nine months until they could have the baby, or would abortion be the only feasible path from a financial, logistical, or social perspective?
 I will state the obvious and say that there is a difference between idealism and the reality of an imperfect society.

 Let me put this a different way: Think of the parable of the Good Samaritan – when a man is mugged and left for dead on the road, both a priest and a Levite who worked in the temple avoid the man, citing all kinds of excuses why they could not help him.
-But it was the Samaritan, a person who was a Gentile and of a lower caste, who tended to the man, boarded him in an inn where he was fed and looked after.
+But it was the Samaritan, a person who was a Gentile and of a lower caste, who tended to the man, provided board for him an inn at a great expense, where he was fed and looked after.
 How is a woman with an unwanted pregnancy any different than that?

 Despite anti-abortion laws on the books, women and girls are still going to have unwanted pregnancies in our communities, regardless of their religion or lack of religion.
 Did you know that 60 percent of women who have abortions have already had at least one child, and that they pursue an abortion often for economic reasons?
 Economics is a major factor in abortion cases.
 Wealthy women, regardless of the laws, will still have access to safe, discreet abortions if they find themselves in such a situation.
 But it is the less fortunate, poor women who are left without assistance in an unwanted pregnancy, and if they become desperate in places where abortion is illegal, women will find other methods of taking care of the situation – coat hangers in alleys are the path that some will take, and we will lose women’s lives in the process.